 “People of all ages, all walks of life and all social and economic backgrounds in Cambridgeshire are becoming increasingly concerned they will leave or inherit an environment that is irreparably damaged, forcing others to live with the consequences of the decisions we make today.”

 Cllr Count recommended that the council worked with partners, with the private sector and crucially with representatives of young people who had recently demonstrated their concern about the environment outside Shire Hall, to develop even more ambitious plans and use the council’s significant influence locally and nationally to encourage others to do the same.

-We have a number of corporate strategies which deal with specific environmental challenges, including a new Plastic Strategy, and are currently working on creating an overarching Climate Change and Environment Strategy.
-In the meantime, read about our other strategies below.
+We have a number of corporate strategies which deal with specific environmental challenges, including a new Plastic Strategy, and are currently finalising an overarching Climate Change and Environment Strategy.

 Cambridgeshire County Council already has significant success in tackling environmental challenges.
 Notably we have made significant investment into renewable energy schemes, including a 12MW solar farm in Soham.
 We also purchase 100% renewable electricity for our corporate buildings.
 These two actions combine to help mitigate the Council's corporate energy-related carbon emissions.